wandb/wandb/README.md

 - Improved configurability (Documentation coming soon)
 - Improved syncing and offline mode to support compute nodes without internet connection (Not in current release)

-## File issues in this repository
+## Support

 This package is considered experimental but it is *Actively Supported*.
 Issues will be responded to within 1 working day.

-File bugs [here](https://github.com/wandb/client-ng/issues).
+File issues [in this repository](https://github.com/wandb/client-ng/issues).
 Please specify the version when reporting issues: `wandb --version`

+Alternatively you can discuss problems in the [Public Slack Forum](http://bit.ly/wandb-forum) in channel `#wandb-cling`.

 ## Compatibility status